vaishnavi-3003/uber-trips-analysis/README.md

 * Which days of the week have the highest fare?
 * Which is the longest / shortest and most expensive / cheapest ride?
 * What is the average lead time before requesting a trip?

+## Project Implementation
+The project is implemented using Python3.<br>
+The following frameworks are used in the implementation of the project.<br>
+1️⃣ Pandas<br>
+2️⃣ Seaborn